 The next day:

 - Gently pry up the 3ft x 3ft section of plywood from the main work bench top leaving the wood frame in place.
-The brad nails will pull out of the workbench fairly easily.

 - Pry the wood frame off the 3ft x 3ft x 1/4 inch section of plywood.
 The brad nails will easily pull out of the 1/4 inch plywood.